maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/voting-basics/vote-if-military-overseas.md

+---
-## How do I vote if I am military, overseas, or live abroad?
+title: "How do I vote if I am military, overseas, or live abroad?"
+published: true
+weight: 1
+section: "voting-basics"
+priority: Minor
+---
 For information on registering go to [How do I register if I am military, overseas, or live abroad?](#item-military-overseas)

 **Receive and complete** your ballot: